-In accordance with Article 18 EUTMR, the mark must be used for the goods or services for which it is registered in order to be enforceable.
-In accordance with the first sentence of Article 47(2) EUTMR, the earlier registered mark must have been put to genuine use in connection with the goods or services in respect of which it is registered and which the opponent cites as justification for its opposition.
+2.8 Use for the goods or services for which the mark is registered sentence of Article 47(2) EUTMR, the earlier registered mark must have been put to genuine use in connection with the goods or services in respect of which it is registered and which the opponent cites as justification for its opposition.
 The third sentence of Article 47(2) EUTMR stipulates that if the earlier trade mark has been used for part only of the goods or services for which it is registered it will, for the purposes of the examination of the opposition, be deemed to be registered for only that part of the goods or services.